 - Of Corpse He's Alive: Well, he tried.

-- One-Paragraph Chapter: No Prospekts, a parody of the chapter Nova Prospekt is one comic; Frohman goes to Nova Prospekt to get combine surgery.
-He is denied access because he does not have an appointment.
-He leaves.
+- One-Paragraph Chapter: No Prospekts, a parody of the chapter Nova Prospekt is one strip; Frohman finally arrives at Nova Prospekt to get his Combine surgery.
+He is denied access because he does not have an appointment, and promptly leaves.

 - Orphaned Punchline: "So anyway, I said to Tony, 'Strider?
 I hardly KNOW 'er!'"